rbrito/usbmount/README.md

 # USBmount

-The USBmount package automatically mount USB mass storage devices (e.g., USB pen drives or HDs in USB enclosures) when they are plugged in.
+The USBmount package automatically mounts USB mass storage devices (e.g., USB pen drives or HDs in USB enclosures) when they are plugged in.
 The mountpoints (`/media/usb[0-7]` by default), filesystem types to consider, and mount options are configurable.
 When multiple devices are plugged